csungar/ObjectiveMeasurementOfIntegrationProcessesDuringLocalGlobalMotionPerception/README.md

 This code will later be connected to an fMRI to achieve frequency tagging, and predict visual imagery of observers.

 Aim of this code was to create a visuo-spatial prompt of 8 dots moving in a circular pattern.
-The code was written in an Object Oriented manner to be able to control the rotation frequencies of the dots.
+The code was written using python in an Object Oriented manner to be able to control the rotation frequencies of the dots more easily.
 The dots could only display two viual outcomes:

 1) 4 pair of dots fixated on the edges of a square, each of the pairs revolving on a different orbit.
 2) When a synronization happens on the visual prompt we could observe these revolving dots as two intertwined squares rotating.